We all know that quality gear can make your life much easier. The best spinning rods for bass are no exception and better your chances of success.

 The GX2 UglyStik G2 Spinning Rod has long been a fan favorite, and for good reason.

 The rod has been made using a composite of fiberglass and graphite.
-In practical terms, this means the spinning rod is durable, strong, and light enough to provide excellent feedback and sensitivity.
-Finishing of the rod is a very comfortable handle made from EVA.
+In practical terms, the spinning rod is durable, strong, and light enough to provide excellent feedback and sensitivity.
+The rod finishes with a very comfortable handle made from EVA.

-I liked the fact that the rod is not overly stiff, is easy to cast and is sensitive enough to be able to detect even the smallest bit of action.
+I liked that the rod is not overly stiff, is easy to cast, and is sensitive enough to detect even the slightest bit of action.

-The rod was designed to take 8-20 line and is suitable for nearly every environment, from freshwater lakes and rivers, through to saltwater.
-I found it comfortable in the hand and light enough so that the weight wasn’t a distraction.
-I feel it offers a great balance between cost, usability, and functionality.
+The rod was designed to take 8-20 lines and is suitable for nearly every environment, from freshwater lakes and rivers to saltwater.
+I found it comfortable in the hand and light enough so the weight wasn’t distracting.
+It offers an outstanding balance between cost, usability, and functionality.

 Overall

-In my opinion, this spinning rod provides excellent value for money and would be the best choice for those starting out with bass fishing or those who only fish occasionally.
+This spinning rod provides excellent value for money and would be the best choice for those starting with bass fishing or those who only fish occasionally.

-If portability is a priority for you, then the GX2 is available in both four piece and two piece configurations.
+If portability is your priority, then the GX2 is available in four-piece and two-piece configurations.
 The four-piece is small enough to fit inside an average backpack, so there’s no excuse for not taking it with you.

-Even though the name of the spinning rod would suggest otherwise (UglyStick), the design is pretty nice.
-It’s modern, minimalistic and sleek, as far as rods go, it’s pretty good looking.
+Even though the spinning rod’s name (UglyStick) suggests otherwise, the design is pretty nice.
+It’s modern, minimalistic, and sleek; as far as rods go, it’s pretty good-looking.

 What Makes The UglyStik GX2 A Good Spinning Rod?